-Pyrosomes – literally “fire bodies” in Greek – are weird and wonderful marine organisms that have recently been sighted in large numbers from Oregon to British Columbia’s central coast.
+Pyrosomes – literally “fire bodies” in Greek – are weird and wonderful marine organisms that have been sighted in large numbers from Oregon to British Columbia’s central coast to Yakutat Alaska!
 The inspiration for their name is that, when alive, they can generate “brilliant, sustained bioluminescence” (Bowlby et al).

 Specifically, it is Pyrosoma atlanticum that is being seen in large numbers and about which I have been getting inquiries dating back to February of last year.
 More about this species later.
 First some general information about this genus.

 As gelatinous as pyrosomes appear, they are not closely related to jellyfish.
 They are colonial pelagic tunicates often found in dense aggregations.
 Tunicates are highly evolved.
 They even have a primitive backbone (a notochord).

 Colonial?
 Yes, each pyrosome is made up of thousands of individual “zooids” that are connected by tissue (a tunic) to form a rigid, bumpy, hollow tube that is open at one end.
 This design allows the individuals to filter feed.
 Cilia draw water into each zooid where plankton are removed with mucous filters; the filtered water passes into the tube; and then out the back end of the colony.
 This current not only allows feeding but also propulsion of the colony.

 But wait, it gets even more remarkable.
 The individuals making up the colony are clones.
 Thereby, the colony can regenerate injured and broken parts.
 “Unless all individual clones are killed at the same time, a colony can theoretically live forever, shrinking and growing based on available food and physical disturbance.
 Individual clones are hermaphroditic; they make both eggs and sperm (Oceana).”
 It is hypothesized that when colonies meet, they may also reproduce sexually.